MMC IVF Patient Guide

 If more embryos are available, the remaining or surplus embryos can be stored by freezing for transfer in the forthcoming cycles if lady fails to conceive in the fresh cycle.
 Replacing thawed embryos in subsequent cycles, therefore, is a much less demanding treatment.
 Advantage of the cycles are it will not have injections for ovarian stimulation and hence totally devoid of risk of OHSS.
 But in UAE, according to the federal law freezing of embryos are banned.
 So here we have the facility for freezing the eggs and later ICSI can be performed and can be transferred into the uterus without the risk of OHSS.

-At MMC IVF it is our aim to offer a service, which optimizes the outcome of treatment with reduction of disruption to our patients’ lives including the stress level during, before and after the treatment.
+At our fertility clinic in Dubai the main aim is to offer a service, which optimizes the outcome of treatment with reduction of disruption to our patients’ lives including the stress level during, before and after the treatment.
 To achieve these goals, we have adopted a minimal monitoring approach to treatment that is minimally invasive to the woman and leads to the least disruption in a couple’s life during a stressful time of treatment till pregnancy test.

 INTRACYTOPLASMIC SPERM INJECTION (ICSI)